Toyz/concordia/SPEC.md

 ## 2. DSL Language Features

 The DSL is designed to be explicit about data layout.
-It supports the following types with strict bit-widths:
+It supports the following types with strict bit-widths.
+A single `.cnd` file may contain multiple `struct` definitions but is limited to **one** `packet` definition to ensure a clear 1:1 mapping between a schema file and a message type.

 | Category | Type Names | Size (bits) | Description |
 |---|---|---|---|